cmu-sei/juneberry/docs/whatis.md

 # What Juneberry Isn't

 The machine learning discipline is complex and needs a wide variety of tools.
-Sometimes it is easier to understand what something does, rather than what it does.
+Sometimes it is easier to understand what something does, rather than how it does it.
 One of the core design principles of Juneberry is to not reinvent the wheel, but to use what already exists and fill the existing gaps.
 As the tool space evolves and new capabilities become available we replace our existing custom code with other open source.